josephflynn2000/josephflynn2000/README.md

 <h1>👋 Hello, I’m Joseph Flynn </h1>

-<p>I'm from Westchester County, NY and I recently graduated Fall 2021 with a BBA in Statistics and Quantitative Modeling at CUNY Baruch.
+<p>I'm from Westchester County, NY and I recently graduated with a BBA in Statistics and Quantitative Modeling at CUNY Baruch.
 </p>